louishenrifranc/C-Style/tensorflow.md

 ```

 ### Bidirectionnal Recurrent Neural Network
-Not so different from the standart ```dynamic_rnn```, we just need to pass cell for forward and backward pass, and it will return two outputs, and two states variables.
+Not so different from the standart ```dynamic_rnn```, we just need to pass cell for forward and backward pass, and it will return two outputs, and two states variables.  d
 Example:
 ```
 cell = tf.nn.rnn_cell.LSTMCell(num_units=hidden_size, state_is_tuple=True)